 Entry to the Performance Arts strand is subject to an interview and participation in a selection day.
 All candidates invited to interview are asked to bring a portfolio of their work.

-Please note that we make lower offers (including unconditional) to exceptional candidates and those who have alternative or prior experience to offer.
-All candidates invited to interview are asked to bring a portfolio.
-Interview and portfolio are key factors in determining which applicants are accepted on to the course.
+Please note that we may make lower offers (including unconditional) to exceptional candidates and those who have alternative or prior experience to offer.
+All candidates are invited to interview, which is a key factor in determining who is accepted on to the course.

 For information on alternative entry requirements please see www.ucas.com.